-The Employer shall pay on behalf of its Employees to the International Brotherhood of Painters and Allied Trades Union and Industry Pension Fund (Canada), the sum of two dollars and fifty cents (\$2.50) for each hour, or portion thereof, for which an Employee receives pay, which payment, together with a duly completed Employer Remittance Report Form, shall be remitted to the said Fund by the fifteenth (15th) day of the month following the month for which the contributions are due.
+The Employer shall pay on behalf of its Employees to the International Painters and Allied Trades Industry Pension Fund (Canada), the sum of two dollars (\$2.00) for each hour, or portion thereof, for which an Employee receives pay, which payment shall be remitted to the Union in the manner set forth in Section A-1 of the Painters Trade Specific Appendix.

-Contributions payable by the Employer to the International Brotherhood of Painters and Allied Trades Union and Industry Pension Fund (Canada) are deemed to be held in trust by the Employer for the Trustees of the International Brotherhood of Painters and Allied Trades Union and Industry Pension Fund (Canada) until remitted as aforesaid.
+Contributions payable by the Employer to the International Painters and Allied Trades Industry Pension Fund (Canada) are deemed to be held in trust by the Employer for the Trustees of the International Painters and Allied Trades Industry Pension Fund (Canada) until remitted as aforesaid.